nielsberglund/nielsblogsource/_drafts/a-lap-around-sql-server-2019-big-data-cluster.md

 > **NOTE:** Oh how things have changed.
 From once at a time shying away from Open Source, Microsoft now embraces Open Source: Linux, Apache Spark, Hadoop File System!

 A difference from a "normal" SQL Server installation is that the SQL Server instances in a BDC are SQL Server on Linux in containers.
 All components in a BDC run in containers, and since we now have multiple containers we need something that manages and orchestrates the containers and their workload.
 For this we use Kubernetes.
 So, when we deploy a BDC, we deploy into a Kubernetes cluster.

+The type of Kubernetes cluster does not matter that much, it can be in the cloud, or on-prem.
+I always deploy to Azure, and the Azure Kubernetes Service, but as I said - it can essentially be any cluster.

 ## Kubernetes